PDC World Youth Championship

-The PDC World Youth Championship is a major tournament for darts players aged 16–23 organised by the Professional Darts Corporation (PDC).
+The PDC World Youth Championship is a tournament for darts players aged 16–23 organised by the Professional Darts Corporation (PDC).
 The early rounds of the tournament are played as a floor tournament, before the final is televised during a senior PDC major tournament.
 The first final, in 2011, was held during the senior World Championship and won by Arron Monk.
 Subsequent finals have been held on Premier League finals night and during the Players Championship Finals.
 Currently, the champion gains a qualification spot at the World Championship, while both finalists gain a spot at the next year's Grand Slam of Darts.

-Three World Youth Champions (Michael Smith, Luke Humphries and Luke Littler) have gone on to become senior World Champions.
-Dimitri van den Bergh is the only player to have won the World Youth Championship twice, in 2017 and 2018.
+The reigning World Youth Champion is Gian van Veen, who successfully defended his 2024 title in the 2025 edition.
+He and Dimitri van den Bergh (the 2017 and 2018 champion) are the only players to have won the World Youth Championship twice.
+Three of the thirteen World Youth Champions (Michael Smith, Luke Humphries and Luke Littler) have gone on to become senior World Champions, while three more (Josh Rock, van den Bergh and van Veen) have won other televised PDC titles.

 Format

 Currently, the World Youth Championship has a field of 128 players who compete in a group-and-knockout format.
 All rounds except the final are played as an untelevised floor tournament, with previous venues including the Robin Park Tennis Centre in Wigan and the Barnsley Metrodome.
 The final is played on the final day of the Players Championship Finals and broadcast on television.

 All PDC tour card holders meeting the age requirement (currently being aged 23 or under at the start of the season) are automatically invited.
 Up to 32 further invitations (such as to youth players from international PDC Affiliate Tours or the Women's Series) can be offered by the PDC.
 The remaining places are taken filled using the Development Tour Order of Merit.
 32 groups are formed, with the group winners progressing to the knockout stage.
 Each group contains a seed, with seeding based first on players' PDC Order of Merit rank and next on their Development Tour Order of Merit rank, should 32 players not have a ranking on the main Order of Merit.
 Matches are played as the best of nine legs in the group stage, and the best of eleven legs in the knockout stage.